 Beyond the standard text formatting tools and a few extras like tables, rulers, page numbers, and footnotes, there isn’t much to the Word UI that you won’t find in a basic text editor.
 For user learning and ease of use, simpler is better.
 Microsoft has attempted to streamline Word’s UI in recent years, but it can be somewhat unwieldy.
 If you need simple tools to create an easily accessible document, Google Docs has you covered.

-Google Docs files can be downloaded in the same formats as Word documents, but they excel at immediately publishing documents as webpages.
-Microsoft word has notable limitations on doing the same, as many editing elements like layout and formatting can be lost in translation.
+Google Docs files can be downloaded in some of the same formats as Word documents, but they excel at immediately publishing documents as webpages.
+Microsoft Word has notable limitations on doing the same, as many editing elements like layout and formatting can be lost in translation.

 Platform, add-on, and accessibility options

 Microsoft Word and Google Docs can also be augmented with add-on tools from third-party developers.
-Microsoft Word (as a subset of Office) is available for Windows and MacOS, and it comes pre-installed on Windows Phone devices.
-Free Word clients are also available for Android and iOS, and Office 365 is available on the web for modern browsers.
+Microsoft Word (as a subset of Office or Microsoft 365) is available for Windows and MacOS.
+Free Word clients are also available for Android and iOS, and Microsoft 365 is available on the web for modern browsers.

 All saves on a Google Doc are not only automatically uploaded to the cloud, but a separate file is created each time a change is made.
 Microsoft does allow users to sync, edit, and open Word documents online, but that will require you to either set up OneDrive backup with Microsoft Office 2019 files or possess a Microsoft 365 subscription.

 Cost comparison options